You have 2 PagePops. View

 What if I feel it is safe for my child to go to school, may I send them to work with their teachers?

-No, a FID will be implemented when weather conditions necessitate the closure of the school.
+No, a FID will be implemented when circumstances necessitate the closure of the school.
 Although teachers are available via email, they are not available to work with students in the school building.

 What if my child has a technology issue that prevents them from completing the work?

 The Technology Services department has both a help desk email and technology support phone number that will only be used for FID days.
 This is to be used by parents and students for FID related technical questions.
 The technology help desk will be available from 8:00am-4:00pm.
 Also, students will have 5 school days to complete the necessary assignment.
 If they experience an issue, they should speak to their teachers upon their return to be sure they can complete the work before the 5 day submission period ends.
 The technology help desk can be reached by emailing firstname.lastname@example.org or calling 412-492-6340.
 A technician will respond to your email or call as quickly as possible.